windy-civi/windy-civi/scraper_next/brainstorm.md

 ```

 ## To Solve

+### Timestamps: Scrape Oriented vs Gov Oriented
+Are log timestamps the time we scraped, or the gov update?
+What if a specific event doesn't have a timestamp?

 ### Solving Unique IDs
 There are a lot of OpenStates generaated UUIDs.
 Ideally, our folder/file strucutre + naming convention should follow actual legislative data instead of generated data like UUIDs.